 Meet Dr. Lee

 Dr. Lee graduated from the University of Alabama at Birmingham School of Optometry with a Doctor of Optometry degree in 1996.
-He received a Bachelor of Science degree in Professional Studies from the University of Alabama in 1992.
-He has practiced at Lake Oconee Eye Care since July 2002.
-Prior to that, he had a group practice in Milledgeville, GA from 1999-2008.
+He received a Bachelor of Science in Professional Studies from the University of Alabama in 1992.
+Dr. Lee has practiced at Lake Oconee Eye Care since July 2002.
+Before that, he had a group practice in Milledgeville, GA, from 1999-2008.
 He has also practiced at Family Eye Care and United Eye Care of Georgia.

 Perry and his wife, Susan, have been married for over 20 years.
-They have two beautiful daughters, Olivia (17) and Avery (11).
+They have two daughters, Olivia (21) and Avery (15).
 The family resides in Greensboro and are members of Lake Oconee Church.
-The Lees support many charities including Atlas Ministries, Habitat for Humanity, Pete Nance Boys and Girls Club, The Plaza Arts Society, The LOA Foundation, and Gatewood Schools Foundation to name a few.
-They are also members of the Greene County Chamber of Commerce and have agreed to be a business partner with the new College and Career Academy.
+The Lees support many charities, including Atlas Ministries, Habitat for Humanity, Pete Nance Boys and Girls Club, The Plaza Arts Society, The LOA Foundation, and Gatewood Schools Foundation, to name a few.
+They are also Greene County Chamber of Commerce members and have agreed to be business partners with the new College and Career Academy.